 August 1 - September 15

 New courses, resubmissions and course list updates

 *Phase 1: 1st resubmission due by July 31; 2nd resubmission due by September 15

 User IDs and passwords

-UC assigns user IDs and passwords for each school, district and program to access the Online Update website.
+UC assigns user IDs and passwords for each school, district and program for access to the Online Update website.
 This log-in information will not change from year to year, and from administrator to administrator.
 New schools wishing to submit their courses for “a-g” approval must first complete the New School Information Form.

 Schools and programs are given two sets of IDs and passwords:

 - The “limited access” login, often given to teachers, permits the user to prepare courses for submission, but are unable to submit courses for review; and

 - The “full access” login allows the user to both prepare and submit courses for review.